official-stockfish/Stockfish/CONTRIBUTING.md

 - [Community and Communication](#community-and-communication)
 - [License](#license)

-## Building Stockfish
+## Building Haisha

-In case you do not have a C++ compiler installed, you can follow the instructions from our wiki.
+In case you do not have a C++ compiler installed, you can follow the instructions from the original Stockfish wiki, as the build process is identical.

 - [Ubuntu][ubuntu-compiling-link]
 - [Windows][windows-compiling-link]